dmelani/data_logger/README.md

 - Temperature compensation for itg32000
 - An entity that collects data an calculates current heading and lean angle
 - A logging framework that collects and logs data

+Look at this document for hints on how calibration of hmc5883l should be done http://www.joics.com/publishedpapers/2013_10_6_1551_1558.pdf